Tuition increases on November 15th - Enroll soon to lock in current pricing!

 Physics 1: Mechanics

-Physics 1: Mechanics brings together advanced problem solvers to explore key concepts in physics.
-Experienced instructors guide students to creatively solve problems in kinematics, forces, Newton's laws, Newtonian gravity, fluid statics and dynamics, and more.
+Physics 1: Mechanics brings together advanced problem solvers to explore key concepts in Newtonian Mechanics.
+Experienced instructors guide students to creatively solve problems in kinematics, forces, Newton's laws, Newtonian gravity, fluid statics and dynamics, rotational motion, and more.
 Course materials include handouts and homework sets.
 Instructions for optional at-home lab activities will also be provided.
-While "test preparation" is not the main focus, this course is approved by the College Board as an AP Physics 1 class for students in grades 9-12 and students who complete this course are well prepared for all topics on the AP Physics 1 exam.
+While test preparation is not the main focus, this course is approved by the College Board as an AP Physics 1 class for students in grades 9-12 and students who complete this course are well prepared for all topics on the AP Physics 1 exam.

 View Course